-Christians are at risk all over the country, but are especially vulnerable in areas where radical Islamic groups are active.
-This is particularly the case in the region around Sirte, but radical Islamist groups are also present in cities such as Benghazi (east) and the capital Tripoli (west).
+Christians are at risk all over the country, but are especially vulnerable in areas where Islamist groups are active.
+This is particularly the case in the region around Sirte, but Islamist groups are also present in cities such as Benghazi (east) and the capital Tripoli (west).